Mrs Allen Has A Rare Condition

 Looking Ahead

 In the meantime, the cornerstone of management remains a patient‑centered, collaborative approach that respects the variability of the condition.
-By combining evidence‑based medical treatment, personalized physical conditioning, and dependable psychosocial support, individuals with EDS can achieve a quality of life that far exceeds the limitations historically associated with this “invisible” disorder.
+By combining evidence‑based medical treatment, personalized physical conditioning, and solid psychosocial support, individuals with EDS can achieve a quality of life that far exceeds the limitations historically associated with this “invisible” disorder.

 Conclusion